cscart/docs/en/user_guide/users/vendors/allow_customers_to_apply_for_vendor_account.rst

 2.2.
 Switch to **Vendor information** in the right sidebar.

 2.3.
-Now you'll be able to edit the vendor registration form: add or remove fields, make them required (or not required), change the order of fields, etc. This works the same way as :doc:`editing the profile fields available to customers </user_guide/users/customers/change_profile_fields>`.
+Now you'll be able to edit the vendor registration form: add or remove fields, make them required (or not required), change the order of fields, etc. This works the same way as :doc:`editing the profile fields available to customers and administrators </user_guide/users/customers/change_profile_fields>`.

 .. hint::